Skip to content

 • Renew is an independent, not-for-profit organisation providing practical sustainability advice for households and communities.

-• Tankulator is a free online tool by the Alternative Technology Association that helps you calculate what size rainwater tank best suits your needs.
+• Tankulator is a free online tool by Renew that helps you calculate what size rainwater tank best suits your needs.

 • Sunulator is a free online tool by Renew that estimates the economic feasibility of a solar-battery system.